Alaska Fishing Cruise

 Decisions: You'll wake each morning in a secluded, pristine cove.
 Enjoy a cup of coffee on the back deck while you ponder the difficult decisions of the day: Should you pick up crab or shrimp pots; fly fish for salmon, trout or steelhead; mooch for salmon; jig for halibut in the salt; play with some lingcod in the kelp; take in a little kayaking, or snap pictures of the breathtaking scenery?
 The Huntress may go 10 miles or 50 miles each day, depending on the fishing, the weather, and your group’s requests.
 Each trip’s itinerary is personalized.

 Species: June and July are the top months for kings, although there are good numbers into September.
-Dolly Varden are well-represented in May and June.
+Dolly Varden are well-represented in June.
 Halibut are available all summer long.
 Silvers begin showing in June and build through July, August, and September.
 Lingcod and rockfish are available all season.

 Stream fishing is available all months.
 Early in the season, steelhead are available.
 Mid-season, you'll target trout, and late in the season, salmon are in the local streams.
-In May and September, there are more stream fishing opportunities than in other months.
+In September, there are more stream fishing opportunities than in other months.
 A 14-foot SeaArk skiff with a 30-HP jet outboard is used to get anglers to stream fishing.
 The average ride is less than five minutes.

 Equipment: All salt and freshwater fishing gear, premium bait, are provided.
 Rain gear and boots are also provided.